alexferl/pk8s/README.md

   name: hello-24cf642e
 ```

+You can now edit `main.go` and add more stacks and charts and repeat the export process to generate new manifests.

 ## Code
 If you can't or don't want to use the CLI, you can also directly use the library.